Is Your Face Wash Aging Your Skin?

 If so, there's a good chance that your face wash is damaging your skin.
-Fun fact: a lot of face washes that claim to be hydrating for your skin are actually filled with harsh detergents and alcohols that strip your skin of its natural oils.
-Everyday use of these products will eventually weaken your skin barrier, leading to dehydration.
+Fun fact: many cleansers that fall into the foaming, gel, or face wash category are filled with harsh detergents and alcohols that strip your skin of its natural oils.
+Everyday use of these products will eventually weaken the skin barrier, leading to dehydration and damage.

 So, what's the solution?

-Only use a non drying face wash!
+Non-toxic face wash!
 No matter what your skin type is.
-Here's my tips on how to avoid "bad" face washes and cleansers, plus as usual I've sifted through the ingredients list to bring you my top ten clean beauty picks
+Here's my tips on how to avoid "bad" face washes and cleansers, plus as usual I've sifted through the ingredients list to bring you my top ten clean beauty picks.

 WHAT TO AVOID IN FACE WASH AND WHY?